qunicorn/qunicorn-core/CONTRIBUTING.md

 ### Short Description:
 “This item is awaiting further clarification or resources”
 ### Issue-Status:
-Issue was already "In Progress.
+Issue was already "In Progress".
 There are ambiguities/questions that cannot be clarified directly.
 In order to close the issue, other previously finished issues are required.
 ### What needs to be done?